Marcia Crosby: Construction of the Imaginary Indian

 In "Construction of the Imaginary Indian" Crosby writes that Paul Kane’s texts and images reflect nineteenth-century philosophical, religious and political views about indigenous peoples.
 Crosby adds, Kane’s 'historical documents' have transcended time with a message that is still embraced by some art historians and government officials.
 However, Kane's work today can be read as a detriment of First Nations people because his work became a rationale for denying aboriginal rights, because according to Kane being Indian meant being a savage.
 Clearly, Crosby finds Kane's claims of authenticity problematic.
 Paul Kane was committed to making journals in the hopes that they would become intrinsic or essential in value for historians.
 Crosby states that when a culture is represented as going through fatal changes, the natural thing to do is salvage or save it.
 "Construction of the Imaginary Indian" sheds light on the fact that Kane's’ success depended on the inevitable death of a primitive people and industrial's fascination with such individuals.
 Bill Reid's work moves slightly away from acting like a recording or documenting, when compared to Kane's journals.

 Bill Reid is introduced in Crosby's text as a central figure in this revival of Indian art.
-Crosby introduces Bill Reed as a Haida artist who took part in the so-called renaissance of Northwest Coast Indian art.
+Crosby introduces Bill Reid as a Haida artist who took part in the so-called renaissance of Northwest Coast Indian art.
 Crosby writes, "In this vein, others besides Reid have been cited as saviors of native culture."
 In "Construction of the Imaginary Indian" the media's response to marginalized cultures within the postwar context is made central.
 In reciprocation to the publicizing of the apparent hardships of a culture there is a general global cry for decolonization and independence for non-Western nations (280).
 Reid has stated he: "wants to be taken on his own, engaged in the making of art, not Indian art."
 In her text, Crosby responds to this by commenting on political meaning behind his supposed autonomous art practice.
 Crosby writes, "Reid has actively supported the myth of the imminent death of the Indian, by identifying himself as hero and cultural saviour."
 Reid's work follows a rubric that promotes the dominant culture's assumption that is not only their obligation but their right to assume the responsibility of caring for a dying culture, that within the museum setting, becomes a homogeneous collection of Indian artifacts.
 Crosby writes, "The Indian was neatly contained within the institutional glass case, carefully locked away as a repository for the unthinkable or unspeakable parts of those who created it."
 Reid's work like Carr and Kane reinforces the myth of the artist while also underlining a culture's apparent helplessness.